TheSharpOwl/jekyll-theme-chirpy/_posts/2020-10-24-HAND_WRITTEN_SCANNER_WITH_BISON_Cpp_API.md

         I. Defines and requirements (statementsstart    with ``%`` usually).

         II.
-C code part(s) for includes andsignatures   (will be at the beginning of thegenerated .h  file)
+C/С++ code part(s) for includes and signatures   (will be at the beginning of the generated .h  file)

         III.
 Grammar part

         IV.
-Function defintions part
+Function defintions' part
 ### **Note that in Bison's C++ API, a class ``Parser`` is generated unlike in the C API were we have only functions.**<br>
 5. Take a look at this Bison with C++ example (I will explain after that) :